gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 They can be imported into the space.
 ![alt text](/Roadmap/images/BC2.png?raw=true)

-These are the parts of SAP Business Content imported into the space of my trial Datasphere environemnt.
+These are the Sales SAP Business Contents imported into the space of my trial Datasphere environemnt.
 The data in the local tables are loaded from the CDSViews in the on-premise S/4HANA system.
 ![alt text](/Roadmap/images/BC3.png?raw=true)

 - Transaction Data: